Lynching of George Meadows: Lynching and aftermath

 Kellam confessed that she never had any doubt that Meadows had attacked her, but that she intentionally feigned doubts over his guilt.
-A local newspaper said Kellam was aware that confirming the guilt of Meadows beyond any doubt would guarantee his lynching, and she did not want share responsibility for his death at the hands of a mob.
+A local newspaper said Kellam was aware that confirming the guilt of Meadows beyond any doubt would guarantee his lynching, and she did not want to share responsibility for his death at the hands of a mob.
 After Kellam claimed that she was not entirely certain that Meadows was guilty, the mob had debated for roughly 24 hours whether to turn Meadows in.
 They decided to lynch him after finding bloodstains on his undershirt and hat.
 At the last moment, a white man had urged the crowd to reconsider their actions, as there was perhaps a small chance that Meadows was innocent.
-The lynching went forward after another white man said that Meadows had previously tried to rape a black girl.
+However, the lynching went forward after another white man said that Meadows had previously tried to rape a black girl.
+After hanging Meadows, the mob fired 500 shots at his corpse, hitting it 100 times.

 Afterwards, it was reported that a black woman named Patsy Hamilton had accused Meadows of raping her daughter two years earlier.
 The accusation was verified during a coroner's inquest.

 In 2019, Tony Bingham, a professor at Miles College and an advisor for the Jefferson County Memorial Project, announced his intent to either locate the site of Meadows's grave or have the Birmingham Zoo or Birmingham Botanical Gardens (both of which are located in Lane Park) erect a memorial at their facilities.